justchrister/justchrister/README.md

 Im christer, a coder, founder, and friend.
 Im really interested in product development, systems-architecture, and finance.

 Currently building a startup — <a href="https://ka.lt">Kalt</a> — a niché impact investing platform, where you build a purpose-driven portfolio of real assets that create real impact and which aligns with your values.
+[Co-founders needed!](https://ka.lt/jobs)

 fav songs atm:
 1. [no name](https://www.youtube.com/watch?v=c3E8DW_u0a8) by gobbnjr